sketch-hq/SketchAPI/docs/guides/third-party-apps-integrations.md

 ## Using the JSON file format

 A Sketch file is just a zip file containing a bunch of JSON files.
 Your app can unzip it, modify some of the files and zip it back.
 You don't even need Sketch at all!
-You can also create a Sketch file from scratch.
+You can even create a Sketch file from scratch.
 The [`sketch-file`](https://github.com/mathieudutour/sketch-file) library might help with that.

 ## Using SketchTool